lendi-au/ralph/README.md

 export TRANSFER_ALL_SNAPSHOTS="false"
 ```

-- QUARANTINE_AWS_REGION - the region that the quarantine AWS account will use
+- `QUARANTINE_AWS_REGION` - the region used for the quarantine AWS
+  account.
+If not defined, this will use the AWS REGION of
+  the current AWS account.

-- QUARANTINE_AWS_ACCOUNTS - list of quarantine AWS account
+- `QUARANTINE_AWS_ACCOUNTS` - list of quarantine AWS account
-  whom to share the snapshots to
+  whom to share the snapshots to.
+If not defined,
+  the current AWS account will be treated as
+  the quarantine AWS account.

-- TRANSFER_ALL_SNAPSHOTS - decides whether to
+- `TRANSFER_ALL_SNAPSHOTS` - decides whether to
-  copy and share all snapshots or just the latest snapshot
+  copy and share just the latest snapshot or all of them.

 ## Usage